DriveQuantPublic/react-native-drivekit/packages/demo/README.md

 Please, contact us to get your API key via: [contact@drivequant.com](mailto:contact@drivequant.com)

+Once you have the API Key please :

+- Uncomment `DriveKit.setApiKey("")` line
-Once you have the API Key please paste it at the beggining of the `App` component in `App.tsx`:
+- Paste the API Key at the beggining of the `App` component in `App.tsx`:
 ```
 // ========================================
 // ↓↓↓ ENTER YOUR DRIVEKIT API KEY HERE ↓↓↓
 // ========================================
 // DriveKit.setApiKey("")
 ```

 <img src="./doc/img/sample_app.png" width="300" />